huggingface/optimum-neuron/text-generation-inference/README.md

 We maintain a Neuron Model Cache of the most popular architecture and deployment parameters under [aws-neuron/optimum-neuron-cache](https://huggingface.co/aws-neuron/optimum-neuron-cache).

-If you just want to try the service quickly using a model that has not bee exported yet, it is thus still possible to export it dynamically, pending some conditions:
+If you just want to try the service quickly using a model that has not been exported yet, it is thus still possible to export it dynamically, pending some conditions:
 - you must specify the export parameters when launching the service (or use default parameters),
 - the model configuration must be cached.